yatiphyo/DCA2MC/README.md

 That is relative timestamps in microsecond.
 The latter value substracts the former value and then dividing to 10^6.

-You can get the elapsed time of your command.
+You can get the elapsed time of your command in second.

 **Note that:** you need to enable **dtrace** beforehand as following with Mac OS